-The King can issue regulations providing that this Act or parts of it shall apply to Norwegian vessels, aircraft, drilling platforms or other facilities or installations in international territory beyond what follows from the provisions of Section 9-1.
+The King may issue regulations determining that this Act or parts of it shall apply to Norwegian vessels, aircraft, drilling platforms or other facilities or installations in international territory beyond what follows from the provisions of Section 9-1.

 Ch.
 2. General provisions